+The initial recommendation from Horticulture is made followed an individual review of the applicant by the Horticulture Graduate Student committee.
+This committee is made up of five Graduate Faculty.
+Applicants that have not found a research faculty member to work with and an available Assistantship will have a more difficult time getting recommended for admissions.
 For potential graduate students who do not need financial assistance, there generally are more options.
-Those students are encouraged to contact faculty members who are active in an area of interest to see if they would be willing to serve as their advisor.
+Those applicants are still encouraged to contact faculty members who are active in an area of interest to see if they would be willing to serve as their advisor.